 On the first day of Mr Ashford's trial the Old Bailey heard that in November 2009 he was handed an iPhone that contained pictures and messages sent between a female public relations worker and a well-known male TV presenter - neither of whom can be named for legal reasons.

 Mr Ashford claimed he looked at the phone, which was not locked, to verify its owner, and then returned it to that person, and left her with his business card.

 But the prosecution contends that he returned it after three days - and only after noting down some of its content.

 The PR worker said her phone had been in a handbag that was stolen while she was on a night out at The Circle nightclub in Manchester.

 The court heard that a woman called Sameena Rashid then phoned the Sun about a potential story based on the contents of the phone, which she said was handed to her by a friend.

 When Mr Ashford met Rashid, he took the phone and gave her a contract that stated that she would receive payment if her help led to the paper publishing a story.
-Rashid was later cautioned by police.'A lie'
+Rashid was later cautioned by police.

 The court heard that Mr Ashford then gave the phone back to its owner via a friend - along with his business card.

 Two days later, the woman contacted police to report the theft and gave them Mr Ashford's contact details.